molily/molily.de/_posts/2017-12-21-robust-javascript.md

 });
 ```

-Finally, this is the implementation that conforms to all specifications:
+Finally, this implementation that conforms to all specifications:

 ```js
 function sum(a, b) {